-Many of the country’s highest-performing athletes are also part of USADA’s registered testing pool (RTP), which is updated at least every quarter and chosen in conjunction with recommendations proposed by each sport’s national governing body (NGB).
-RTP athletes must file updated Whereabouts information so they can be located for no-notice testing at any time as part of USADA’s test distribution plan.
+Many of the country’s highest-performing athletes are also part of USADA’s Whereabouts testing pools, which are regularly reviewed and updated in conjunction with recommendations proposed by each sport’s National Governing Body (NGB).
+These athletes must file Whereabouts information so they can be located for no-notice testing at any time as part of USADA’s test distribution plan.

 Overall, USADA is authorized to test and adjudicate anti-doping rule violations for any athlete who:

 - Is a member or a license holder of a USOPC-recognized sport NGB.

 - Is participating at an event or competition sanctioned by the USOPC or a USOPC-recognized sport NGB or participating at an event or competition in the United States sanctioned by an International Olympic Committee-recognized international federation (IF) for sport.